tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 these helpers generate child spec tuple which consists of values from corresponding child spec map.

-also it's possible to pass as many arguments to start function of underlying module as you want - up to max allowed function arity 255 (which can be confusing - see Jose Valim's comment above).
+it's possible to pass as many arguments to start function of underlying module as you want - up to max allowed function arity 255 (which can be confusing - see Jose Valim's comment above).

 ```elixir
 iex> Supervisor.Spec.worker(Neko.Achievement.Store.Registry, [:hello, :world])